 In 2012 leaders of several prominent global health and development organizations, together with industry partners, met in London and pledged to unite in their efforts to support the achievement of the World Health Organization (WHO) 2020 goals in respect to 10 neglected tropical diseases.
 These diseases had the essential aspects for immediate support.

-These collective promises of support were formalized into the London Declaration on NTDs, and it is around this declaration that the coalition of partners called Uniting to Combat NTDs was created.
-Since then, partners have been working alongside WHO and national programs to address the neglected disease burden in some of the world’s hardest to reach areas and tracking their progress towards the 2020 goals through an annual scorecard which is published on this website.
+These collective commitments of support were formalized into the London Declaration on NTDs that was signed on 30 January 2012 and led to the establishment of the Uniting to Combat NTDs partnership.
+Since then, Uniting to Combat NTDs partners have been working alongside WHO and national programs to address the neglected disease burden in some of the world’s hardest to reach areas.

 - Photo: GSK / Marcus Perkins